-Language and mythology:
+Language and Mythology:

 Basil originated in India, where it was regarded as a sacred herb.
 The name comes from the Greek basileus meaning ‘king.’
 Once people were no longer fearful of this herb, it was said to be “fit for a king’s house.”
 In Haiti basil is thought to belong to the pagan love goddess Erzulie, and in Italy it has been regarded as a sign of love.

 The plant has leafy stems and thin, branching roots.
 The two-lipped white flowers are 1/2 inch long and grow in racemes at the top of stems.
 The leaves are 2 to 3 inches long, opposite, and ovate with entire margins.
 They are yellow-green to dark green, depending on soil fertility.
 The tiny seeds are dark brown.

 Annual; hardiness zones are not applicable to annuals.
 Height and width Height 12 to 24 inches; width 12 inches.
 Light and soil Full sun; rich, moist, well-drained soil with a pH of 6.

-Pests and disease: Japanese beetles.
+Pests and Disease: